redbadger/crux/docs/src/part-1/shell.md

 **bindgen** – "bindings generation" – provides APIs in the foreign language to call the core's Rust FFI APIs.
 For most platforms we use UniFFI, except for WebAssembly, where we use `wasm_bindgen`

 **typegen** – "type generation" – The core's FFI interface operates on bytes, but both Rust and the languages we're targeting are generally strongly typed.
-To facilitate the serialisation / deserialisation, we generate type definition reflecting the Rust types from the core in the foreign language (Swift, Kotlin, TypeScript, ...), which all serialise consistently.
+To facilitate the serialization / deserialization, we generate type definition reflecting the Rust types from the core in the foreign language (Swift, Kotlin, TypeScript, ...), which all serialize consistently.

 **codegen** – you guessed it, "code generation" – is the two things above combined.

 ## Bindings code

-No we need to add the Rust side of the bindings into our code.
+Now we need to add the Rust side of the bindings into our code.
 Update your `lib.rs` to look like this:

 ```rust,noplayground
 // shared/src/lib.rs
 {{#include ../../../examples/simple_counter/shared/src/lib.rs}}
 ```

-This code uses our feature flags to conditionally initialise the UniFFI bindings and check the version in use.
+This code uses our feature flags to conditionally initialize the UniFFI bindings and check the version in use.

 More importantly, it introduced a new `ffi.rs` module.
 Let's look at it closer: